nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Sort all people within address book.

-Format: `sort [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/STATUS] [m/MODULE] [o/ORDER]​`
+Format: `sort [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [s/STATUS] [m/MODULE]​`

 * Sorts list with specified field(s).
 For any two persons, latter fields will only be considered if preceding fields are equal.​
-* Order of parameters is important except for that of `o/ORDER`.
+* Order of fields is important and there must be at least one field.
-* At least one of the optional fields must be provided (excluding order).
+* Parameters determine whether field is sorted on ascending or descending order.
-* Parameters are ignored except for order `o/asc`.
+* Parameters are optional must be either "asc", "desc" or an empty string "".
+Empty string "" is ascending by default.
-* Orders are optional and default order is "asc".
-Parameters of order must be either "asc" or "desc" and is case-insensitive.
+* Parameters are case-insensitive.

 Examples:
-* `sort n/ p/`  will sort the list by name first.
-If two persons have the same name, then sort by phone number.
+* `sort n/asc p/desc`  will sort the list by name in ascending order first.
+If two persons have the same name, then sort by phone number in descending order.
-* `sort n/ o/desc` will sort the list by name in descending order.
+* `sort n/` will sort the list by name in descending order.

 ### Undo a command : `undo`